openT2T/translators/org.opent2t.sample.thermostat.superpopular/com.wink.thermostat/js/README.md

 ```

 > **Note:** At the time of writing some packages are not published to npm.
 If you get errors,
   Here's how you can install them from local paths via `npm link`.
-We assume that you have already
-  cloned the https://github.com/opent2t/opent2t repo locally, and have a local path to it.

 ```bash
 pushd '../../../Helpers/opent2t-translator-helper-wink/js/'